Ambra Polidori

-Ambra Polidori (born 1954 in Mexico City, Mexico) is a Mexican artist, who through diverse genres of the fine arts, such as photography, installation, and video, makes a call for attention to the political and social situations of human suffering that arise as a result of the present conflicts.
+Ambra Polidori (born 1954 in Mexico City, Mexico) is a Mexican artist, who through diverse genres of the fine arts, such as photography, installation, and a video, draws attention to the political and social situations of human suffering that arise as a result of the present conflicts.
 She is married to Mexican artist Raymundo Sesma.

 Exhibitions

 The work of Ambra Polidori has been exhibited in various places, including: